aljawaid/KanboardEmailHistory/README.md

 #### _Automatic Action plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-This plugin adds a new Automatic Action to provide the user with a final email report.
-Upon closing tasks, automatic emails can be sent of each task description with full comment history to selected recipients or the assigned project email address.
+This plugin adds a new Automatic Action to provide any user or department to receive a final email report when a task is closed.
+Automatic emails are sent detailing the task description including the full comment history.
+Let this plugin create a digital file copy of your tasks using advanced options including emailing different recipients, adding comment logs and a fallback for a blank email subject line.

 Features